Setting up a new BBQ

 Check the fat absorber in the drip tray, it will need to be changed after every 10 BBQs (more if you cook fatty foods).
 If your BBQ has volcanic rock under the grill, replace this every 10 BBQs or as required.
 This will help to stop fat fires from starting.

 Inspect the grill and hotplate – if either is rusted then they may need replacing.
 Also, when you finish cooking, make sure you clean all cooking surfaces.
-If you have cast iron burners or cooking surfaces, once the BBQ is cooled, spray canola oil on the surface to prevent rusting.
+If you have cast iron burners or cooking surfaces, once the BBQ is cooled, spray canola or olive oil on the surface to prevent rusting.
 If the BBQ is not going to be used for a long period, this step is the most important.
-(Do not use olive oil, butter or margarine to coat the BBQ.
+(Do not use butter or margarine to coat the BBQ.
 They are fine to cook with though.)

 Turn off your BBQ safely